This is the source

 38

-initial hash values of 32-bits each.
+initialized the 8 initial hash values of 32-bits each.

 private let S : [Nat32] = [